SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 The outdated annotation convention `//@` should not be supported.
 All known relevant tools (Terser, TypeScript compiler) are using the new convention.
 See [Conventions](http://sourcemaps.info/spec.html#h.lmz475t4mvbx) in the source map specification for details.

 Any source maps found for a resource shall be added to the source map of the bundle.
-Either use an [index map](http://sourcemaps.info/spec.html#h.535es3xeprgt), containing the individual source maps, or generate a new source map for the whole bundle based off them.
+Either use an [index map](http://sourcemaps.info/spec.html#h.535es3xeprgt), containing the individual source maps, or generate a new source map for the whole bundle based of them.

 In case bundled sources are modified (e.g. by adding characters), the relevant source map needs to be aligned with that change.

 For resources where no source map is provided, the bundling process should generate one by mapping the content line by line.

+A "transient" source map needs to be generated for any statically generated "require"/"try-catch" code at the end of a bundle.
+The mapped source needs to be defined in the "sourcesContent" field of the source map.

 **Source Map Handling Activity:**